The Future of Technology & Society

 Credits: 20

-During the project you will learn about design and prototyping methods, co-creation , stakeholder communication, work in an intercultural and interdisciplinary team, project management, designing user experiences and how to communicate and share the results of your project in an engaging way.
+During the project, you will learn about design and prototyping methods, co-creation, stakeholder communication, work in an international and interdisciplinary team, project management, designing user experiences and how to communicate and share the results of your project in an engaging way.

 Before you can start

-This minor is open to all students from Hanze UAS, other universities in the Netherlands (KOM) and exchange students.
+This minor is open to all students from Hanze UAS and other universities in the Netherlands (KOM).
 You have to be in the main phase of your study.
 A propaeduetic certificate is not required.

 For questions about the content of this minor, please contact the coordinator via the ‘Contact & FAQ’ tab above.